SEIR-7-06/react-todo-lesson/README.md

 # React Todo

-To further our journey into React state we will cross the age old rite of passage for every developer on the road to mastery.
+The time has come for us to cross the age old rite of passage for every developer on the road to mastery.

 <br>